-Your drug use is getting you into legal trouble, such as arrests for disorderly conduct, driving under the influence, or stealing to support a drug habit.
+Your drug use is getting you into trouble with the law, such as arrests for disorderly behaviour, driving under the influence, or stealing to get money for drugs.

-You’ve built up a drug tolerance.
-You need to use more of the drug to experience the same effects you used to attain with smaller amounts.
+You’ve built up a tolerance which means you need more of the drug to feel the effect you want.

-You take drugs to avoid or relieve withdrawal symptoms.
-If you go too long without drugs, you experience symptoms such as nausea, restlessness, insomnia, depression, sweating, shaking, and anxiety.
+If you go too long without drugs, you experience withdrawal symptoms like nausea, restlessness, insomnia, depression, sweating, shaking, or anxiety.

 But everyone went home and I didn’t go home.
 I just found out where the next train went to the next party.
 But not having a clue that I had a problem or anything.
 No way.
 “I ‘aint got a problem.
 I haven’t got a problem”.